teetotum/material/article.react-preact-useid/whats_wrong_with_useid.md

 ## An Attempt at an Explanation

-As far as I understand, the requirement to produce the same ID for any given component instance in the virtual DOM when rendered _client-side_ or when rendered _server-side_, bars the `useId` implementation from using any randomness; only the component position in the virtual DOM and/or the calling order (so anything that is stable w.r.t. _client-side_ vs _server-side_ rendering) can be used to generate an ID that is stable but also unique within the same app.
+As far as I understand, the requirement to produce the same ID for any given component instance in the virtual DOM when rendered _client-side_ or when rendered _server-side_ bars the `useId` implementation from using any randomness; only the component position in the virtual DOM and/or the calling order (so anything that is stable w.r.t. _client-side_ vs _server-side_ rendering) can be used to generate an ID that is stable but also unique within the same app.

 ## An Attempt at a Solution